AsteriskAmpersand/Ice-Stable/README.md

   - MV increased to 100+10 (up from 70+19).
   - Fire damage decreased to 0+0 (was 40+20).
   - > Wyvern ammo wasn't particular strong, but having a sizable portion its damage be fire-based limited its usefulness.
+- Elemental Ammo:
+  - MV decreased to 16 (from 22).
 - Dragon Ammo:
   - MV increased to 4 (up from 2).
   - Dragon damage increased to 36 (up from 18).